 A previous study, Genusvetarnas framtid (The Future of Gender Studies students), focused on students and their position in the job market after completion of a Gender Studies programme.
 The students had succeeded in positioning themselves in a broad range of roles in the job market and often reported that their knowledge of Gender Studies had been of great benefit.
 However, we know little about career paths for those who have a PhD in the subject in Sweden.

-The Swedish Secretariat for Gender Research is therefore carrying out a study of the career paths of those who have achieved a doctorate in Gender Studies and of subject-integrated gender researchers, both within and outside academia.
+The Swedish Secretariat for Gender Research has therefore been carrying out a study of the career paths of those who have achieved a doctorate in Gender Studies and of subject-integrated gender researchers, both within and outside academia.
 The study also incorporates a review of the funding situation in the field.

 First part of the project: Questionnaire

-A questionnaire about career paths is being planned for 2021, to investigate issues such as grade of appointment, access to qualifying positions and research funds.
-The survey consists of two questionnaires, one for PhDs in gender studies and one for subject-integrated gender researchers.
-Subject-integrated gender researchers will be found through the database GENA, while researchers with a PhD in Gender Studies are found at respective universities.
+A questionnaire about career paths was sent out in 2021, to investigate issues such as grade of appointment, access to qualifying positions and research funds.
+The survey consisted of two questionnaires, one for PhDs in gender studies and one for subject-integrated gender researchers.
+Subject-integrated gender researchers were found through the database GENA, while researchers with a PhD in Gender Studies were found at respective universities.

 Second part of the project: Focus groups

-A qualitative part of the survey will look into how representatives of the gender research field have experienced the institutionalisation of Gender Studies and the opportunities for career progression within the wider field of gender research.
-Concepts that have been important in the emergence of Gender Studies, such as interdisciplinarity and critique of society and science, will be investigated in relation to day-to-day activity.
+A qualitative part of the survey has looked into how representatives of the gender research field have experienced the institutionalisation of Gender Studies and the opportunities for career progression within the wider field of gender research.
+Concepts that have been important in the emergence of Gender Studies, such as interdisciplinarity and critique of society and science, were investigated in relation to day-to-day activity.